Ngorongoro Farm Lodge is a pretty haven, conveniently close to the Ngorogoro Crater

 Ngorongoro Farmhouse Lodge: Our full report

 The lodge is still a fully functional farm – they grow their own wheat and the organic garden produces a lot of the vegetables used in the food.
-The farm is also home to cows, pigs and sheep.
+The farm is also home to cows, pigs and sheep, and roasts and grinds its own coffee.

-These central areas at Ngorongoro Farmhouse Lodge are spacious, immaculately kept and very comfortable.
+The central areas at Ngorongoro Farmhouse Lodge are spacious, clean and comfortable.
 The restaurant and lounge areas are situated in a large, single-storey farmhouse-style building with white-washed walls and a thatched roof.
 Inside, red-tiled floors, wrought-iron chandeliers and bare brick fireplaces complete the effect: this does feel like an old colonial farm.

 The majority of the inside space is set out for dining, with individual tables varying in size, though corners with comfortable white sofas act as lounge areas, and there's a coffee table topped with wildlife and anthropological history books.